unbounce/iidy/README.md

 ### Environment Variables

 Any parameter used by iidy can be set using `IIDY_{{argname}}`.
-An example of this would be chaning the default environment from development to production.
+An example of this would be changing the default environment from development to production.

 ```shell
 export IIDY_ENVIRONMENT=production